ChicagoPark/DSA/README.md

 > * [2] When we are fine with extra overhead (both time and space) that comes with it.
 > * [3] When we need a quick working solution instead of efficient one.
 > * [4] When traverse a tree
-> * Design an algorithm to compute n th
-> * Write code to list the n ...
-> * Implement a method to compute all.
-> * Practice

 > When to avoid recursion?
-> * If time and space complexity matters for us.
+> * If time and space complexity matter for us.
-> * Recursion uses more memory.
+> Recursion uses more memory.
 If we use embedded memory.
-> * Recursion can be slow.
+> Recursion can be slow.

 ### [2-1] Property of Recursion